Supersets are a great way to help build strength and muscle time efficiently.

 Agonist-antagonist paired set resistance training: a brief review

 Maximizing Muscle Hypertrophy: A Systematic Review of Advanced Resistance Training Techniques and Methods

 Hypotensive Responses of Reciprocal Supersets versus Traditional Resistance Training in Apparently Healthy Men

 The effect of an upper-body agonist-antagonist resistance training protocol on volume load and efficiency

-If you enjoyed this article you may also enjoy reading Bulking Up and Gaining Strength, or 12 Tips For Successful Sport Coaching.
-Have you thought about making a difference to the health and fitness of others in your community by studying a Certificate III in Fitness, Certificate IV in Fitness or Diploma of Fitness?
+You may also enjoy reading Bulking Up and Gaining Strength, or 12 Tips For Successful Sport Coaching.
+Have you thought about studying a Certificate III in Fitness, Certificate IV in Fitness or Diploma of Fitness?